This copycat version of the Olive Garden Chicken Gnocchi Soup is phenomenal.

 Their soft and chewy texture is the most ideal partner with the soup’s thick and creamy base.

-While it’s surely fun and fulfilling to make your own, you can also use the store-bought kind for this recipe.
+While it’s fun and fulfilling to make your own, you can also use store-bought gnocchi for this recipe.

 Chicken Gnocchi Soup Ingredients